ioBroker/ioBroker.socket-classes/README.md

 * callback *(function)*: `function (error, permissions)`

 ### <a name="getversion_w"></a>getVersion(callback)
-Get adapter version.
+Get the adapter version.
 Not the socket-classes version!
 * callback *(function)*: `function (error, adapterVersion, adapterName)`

 ### <a name="getadaptername_w"></a>getAdapterName(callback)